Caring for women with RHD in pregnancy

-This information is designed to be used by health professionals working with women who are pregnant or planning to have a baby and are at risk of rheumatic heart disease (RHD).
+This information is designed to be used by health professionals working with women who are pregnant or planning to have a baby and are at risk of rheumatic heart disease or have rheumatic heart disease (RHD).
 The information was developed by the Australian Maternity Outcomes Surveillance System RHD in Pregnancy Study.
-Clinical information is consistent with the Australian guideline for prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease (2nd edition)2012.
+Clinical information is consistent with the Australian guideline for prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease (2nd edition) 2012.

 Why does RHD matter in pregnancy?